Small engine: Manufacturers

 The four largest manufacturers of small engines for power equipment in 2019 were Briggs & Stratton, Honda, Kawasaki and Kohler.
 Other major players include: Kubota, Yamaha and Liquid Combustion Technology.

+These manufacturers continue to be the four largest manufacturers in 2026.

 Repairs/maintenance

 While often touted as a separate job by commercial education institutions, it may also be a skill someone uses as part of a larger job, such as an automotive or agricultural mechanic.
 Various safety precautions need to be taken when working on small engines.

+Common preventative maintenance include keeping oil levels adequate, coolant levels adequate, cleaning the air filter, making sure the fuel is staying fresh, and cleaning equipment after use (especially turf equipment due grass clipping build-up).
+Maintenance schedules, operating procedures, and safety procedures are outlined in the owner's manual and vary by manufacturer, engine model, and type of equipment.

 Emissions

-Small engines, because of their simple designs and lack of emission control systems used on larger engines, emit disproportionately large amounts of air pollution, particularly volatile organic compounds and carbon monoxide.
+Small engines, because of their simple designs and lack of emission control systems used on larger engines, emit disproportionately large amounts of air pollution, particularly volatile organic compounds and carbon monoxide due to incompletely burned fuel.
+Scavenging is a process that happens within small engines where as exhaust fumes are emitted from the engine the pressure difference helps draw in clean air into the cylinder when the intake and exhaust valves are at an overlapping point.
+Higher scavenging efficiency (reducing scavenging loss) within a small engine reduces the amount of harmful emissions the exhaust expels due to less unburned fuel being expelled.
 It is estimated that over 10% of US carbon monoxide pollution in 2011 was from small engines.

 In response to this, some jurisdictions, notably the US state of California, have imposed increasingly strict emissions regulations for small engines.
 In 2021, California effectively banned the sale of small engines used in garden equipment from January 1, 2024.

 The major alternative to small engines is the use of electric motors powered by rechargeable batteries.